Skip to content

 Jo Moffatt

 Jo has been a volunteer with the Engage for Success movement since its launch.
-As Strategy Director she sits on the Core Team and co-hosts the weekly Engage for Success radio show.
-EFS radio draws guests from across the engagement world with interesting stories to share.
-The Engage for Success agenda is absolutely aligned with Jo’s vision ‘to make workplaces better places to be’.
-Jo’s ‘day job’ is MD and founder of Woodreed, a specialist ad agency who use the tools, techniques, creativity and insight of the advertising world to engage employees inside organisations.
-Jo is passionate about brands and their power to move people.
-She is equally passionate about employee engagement and its vital role in delivering a high performing organisation.
-Put the two together and she becomes almost evangelical about the power a well-positioned and consistently delivered brand has as a catalyst for employee engagement and business success.
+As Partnerships & Strategy Director she sits on the Advisory Board and co-hosts the weekly Engage for Success radio show, interviewing guests from across the engagement world.
+The EFS agenda is absolutely aligned with Jo’s vision ‘to make workplaces better places to be’.
+As passionate about brands and their power to move people as she is about employee engagement and its vital role in delivering a high performing organisation, Jo put the disciplines together as founder of a leading creative consultancy, leveraging the creative and insight led approach of the advertising world to engage employees inside organisations.
+Jo becomes almost evangelical about the power a well-positioned and consistently delivered brand has as a catalyst for employee engagement and business success - creating cultures that make workplaces work, for employees as well as shareholders and stakeholders.

 Keep up to date with the latest events, resources and articles.